 Our broad representation of anthropological expertise at Purdue positions us to study human diversity through time.
 Through our integrated approaches to discovery, learning, and engagement, we expand human knowledge and address pressing issues in society today.
 In Anthropology we study human diversity, through time and globally, and focus on human and other primate adaptations on our planet.
 What that teaches us is that diverse peoples have a huge range of experiences and many ways of living.
 Anthropologists are committed also to figuring out how to address societies’ challenges and confront equity and rights concerns to achieve fulfillment, peace, justice, and freedom.
 We apply anthropological knowledge and perspectives to work collaboratively on health and disease, climate change, food security, human rights, technology, and peace initiatives, amongst others.

 There are many ideological differences in societies of the world today, but we have only one planet.
-We hope that anthropological research, teaching, and service will contribute to creating a world where human rights are honored and human dignity is the common goal.
-We seek to prepare our graduates with the skills and experiences they will need for a broad spectrum of careers that contribute to human well-being.
-In Anthropology, students and faculty work on global challenges, often working in interdisciplinary teams.
+We hope that anthropological research, teaching, and service will contribute to creating a world where human rights are honored, our environment is cared for, and human dignity is the common goal.
+We seek to prepare our students with the skills and experiences they will need for a broad spectrum of careers that contribute to well-being.
+In Anthropology, our students and faculty work on global challenges, often working in teams.
 Anthropologists participate in summer field schools and study abroad programs around the world, local community projects, and other hands-on research.

-Anthropologists can help change the world.
+Anthropologists can contribute to change in the world.
 We do this, in part, by making sure our graduates are prepared with the skills and experiences they will need for a broad spectrum of careers.
-In Anthropology, you will work on global problems in interdisciplinary teams.
-You can participate in summer field schools around the world, study abroad, and do other hands-on research.
+In Anthropology, you will work on global problems in interdisciplinary teams and learn about the diversity of local efforts.
+You can participate in summer field schools around the world, study abroad, and do other kinds of hands-on research.
 We are committed to exploring human diversity across time and space.
 We invite you to join us!